 10 Possible Areas to Raise Up Prayer for Sunday Ministry

 Sunday mornings are undoubtedly the times of the greatest spiritual attack individuals and families face each week.
 We have all heard in our churches the stories of those trying to get to church on time: fighting amongst siblings, mystery stains on clothing, sudden sickness, shoes getting lost, arguments among spouses, etc. Pastors, staff, church leaders, teachers, etc. are not immune either!

-Meanwhile, in the church building itself, there are often glitches with sound equipment, things that should be in a certain place have been moved without notice, etc. It would seem that preparing to attend corporate worship with other believers is not looked upon favorably by the enemy of our souls.
+Meanwhile, in the church building itself, there are often glitches with sound equipment, things that should be in a certain place have been moved without notice, etc. It would seem that preparing to attend corporate worship with other believers is not looked upon favorably by the enemy.
 It makes perfect sense, for he knows well that prayer and worship that proclaims and honors Jesus defeats his purposes.

-1. Preparing the Air: A team of people pray for each person in the congregation, and the church staff by name prior to the Sunday services.
+1. Prepare the Air: A team of people pray for each person in the congregation, and the church staff by name prior to the Sunday services.
 Often, this can be done throughout the week in a large congregation.
-Team members can split up the members and possible visitors
+Team members split up the members, and all pray for possible visitors.

 2. Parking Lot Intercession: Obviously, not every church will have the need for parking lot attendants; however, some larger churches provide cheerful people who are basically the front-line for prayer covering those who are driving onto the church property.
 These folks, behind the smiles and helpful hand-waving to direct cars to parking places, are being trained to pray for every person and/or family that drives in.
 They pray for peace, for restoration of joy, for the repairing of any brokenness in relationships, for resolution of conflicts among family members, and especially that each one will have a fresh encounter with Jesus!